tidymodels/tidymodels.org/learn/models/bootstrap-metrics/index.html.md

 :::

 After about 20 retained terms, both statistics appear to plateau.
 However, we have no sense of the noise around these values.
-Is a model with 20 terms just as good as a model using 50?
+Is a model with 20 terms just as good as a model using 40?
+In other words, is the slight improvement in RMSE that we see around 39 terms real or within the experimental noise?
+Forty is a lot of model terms, but that smidgeon of improvement might really be worth it for our application.

 For that, we'll compute confidence intervals.
 However, there are no analytical formulas for most performance statistics, so we need a more general method for computing them.